MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-extensions.md

 ---
-description: You can use extensions to integrate your packaged desktop app with Windows 10 in predefined ways.
+description: You can use extensions to integrate your packaged desktop app with Windows 10 and later releases in predefined ways.
-title: Modernize existing desktop apps using Desktop Bridge ms.date: 09/11/2020 ms.topic: article
+title: Integrate your desktop app with Windows using packaging extensions ms.date: 09/11/2020 ms.topic: article
 keywords: windows 10, uwp